Exponential Runge-Kutta Parareal for Non-Diffusive Equations: Higher-dimensional numerical experiments

 \section{Higher-dimensional numerical experiments}

-We now demonstrate that it is possible to achieve meaningful parallel speedup using an exponential Parareal method on higher-dimensional non-diffusive equations.
-We conduct two additional numerical experiments in which we solve the dispersive Kadomtsev-Petviashvili (KP) equation and the hyperbolic Vlasov-Poisson (VP) equation.
+We now consider two-dimensional, non-diffusive equations and demonstrate that exponential Parareal can achieve reduced time-to-solution compared to serial exponential integrators.
+Specifically, we conduct two additional numerical experiments in which we solve the dispersive Kadomtsev-Petviashvili (KP) equation and the hyperbolic Vlasov-Poisson (VP) equation.
 Both PDEs are equipped with periodic boundary conditions and discretized in space using a Fourier spectral method.
 Since analytical solutions are not known, we compute a reference solution using ERK4 with a very small timestep.
 The error is then defined as

 where $\mathbf{y}$ represents the solution in physical space.
 Below we describe the equations, their initial conditions, and the corresponding numerical parameters.

 The {\bf Kadomtsev-Petviashvili} (KP) equation is